22 Messages to Actions Conversion Statistics

 17. 1.8% annual productivity growth potential

-Anthropic’s economic analysis projects that current-generation AI models could increase U.S. labor productivity growth by 1.8% annually over the next decade.
-This rate roughly doubles recent productivity growth trends, representing a fundamental shift in how work gets done.
-Early adopters of message-to-action automation capture disproportionate benefits.
+Anthropic’s economic analysis projects that current-generation AI models could lift U.S. labor productivity growth by 1.8% annually over the next decade, roughly double the recent trend.
+A jump like that changes how work gets done, and the companies that automate message-to-action early grab more than their share of the upside.

 18. 73% of AI users avoid miscommunication

 Grammarly’s 2024 report found that 73% of employees using generative AI say it has helped them avoid miscommunication at work.
-This reduction in communication failures directly improves conversion rates from messages to completed actions.
-Fewer misunderstandings mean fewer clarification cycles and faster task completion.
+Fewer communication failures means more messages make it all the way to a completed action.
+Fewer misunderstandings, fewer clarification cycles, and tasks finished sooner.

 Integration and Workflow Statistics: Amplifying Conversion